-Net interest expense increased primarily due to higher non-cash interest expense related to the mandatorily redeemable preferred interests liability that is revalued quarterly at the estimated redemption value as of the reporting date.
-The estimated redemption value of the mandatorily redeemable preferred interests increased in 2016.
+Net interest expense increased primarily due to higher non-cash interest expense related to the mandatorily redeemable preferred interests liability that is revalued quarterly at its estimated redemption value as of the reporting date.
+The estimated redemption value of the mandatorily redeemable preferred interests increased in 2017, whereas it decreased in 2016.
 This increase was partially offset by the impact of lower average outstanding borrowings during 2017.

-Higher equity losses in 2017 reflects a \$12.0 million loss provision due to the impairment of our investment in the T2 EF Cogen joint venture, partially offset by increased equity earnings at Gulf Coast Fractionators
+Higher equity losses in 2017 reflects a \$12.0 million loss provision due to the impairment of our investment in the T2 EF Cogen joint venture, partially offset by increased equity earnings at Gulf Coast Fractionators.